golden-layout/golden-layout/docs/binding-components/index.md

     * ensure this element has `absolute` position,
     * make the element a child of Golden Layout's root HTML element,
     * store the component in a map using `container` as the key,
-    * add handlers to the container's `virtualRectingRequiredEvent` and `virtualVisibilityChangeRequiredEvent` events,
+    * add handlers to the container's `notifyReszie` and `virtualVisibilityChangeRequiredEvent` events,
     * return the component in an `BindableComponent` interface with `virtual: true`.

     Example: